MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/conversation-design.md

 ### Explain the capabilities of the AI

 Be upfront about the AI’s capabilities.
 For example, if the AI is only able to perform specific tasks, make sure this is communicated early in the interaction.
 Help the user understand what the AI is capable of doing.

-Users should understand why the AI provides certain suggestions or outputs.
+Make sure users understand why the AI provides certain suggestions or outputs.
 Adding explanations or suggestions for the AI’s recommendations will increase user trust.

 ### Optimize how the AI interprets input

 At the core of any conversational AI is the ability to understand human language accurately.
 Conversational AI relies on natural language understanding to discern the user's intent, so optimizing how the AI interprets user input ensures that the AI correctly understand the intent, even when users phrase things in unexpected ways.
 Design responses that sound natural and how people communicate.

 Anticipate various ways users might phrase their requests and structure the AI's responses to accomodate different intents.
 Allow the AI to handle both structured commands and open-ended questions, ensuring users feel understood, regardless of how they phrase their requests.

+For more complex user inputs, break down the conversation into manageable steps, guiding users through a series of questions or actions that resolve their issue without overwhelming them.

 ### Guide the user through interactions